TDI-Lab/M-SET-Documentation/Simulation.md

 * Renders a visualisation of the drone paths in a matplotlib FuncAnimation
 * Requires little setup
 * Can be run on Windows or Linux
-* Separate to the code used to execute the drone paths on physical hardware
+* Separate to the code used to execute the drone paths on physical hardware (real-life drones)

 2. Path Execution simulation
 * Uses the visualisation engine provided by the Crazyswarm python library
 * Requires more setup
 * Can only be run on Linux (due to the requirements of the Crazyswarm python library)
-* Closely linked to the code used to execute the drone paths on physical hardware
+* Closely linked to the code used to execute the drone paths on physical hardware (real-life drones)

 ## Swarm Control Visualisation
 The code for the Swarm Control visualisation can be found in the `cdca` folder.